You’re not a failure at breastfeeding…they just didn’t warn you.

 Getting support was key

-Thankfully for me, I had an old co-worker who I spoke with and recommended a breastfeeding support group she knew of.
+Thankfully for me, I had an old co-worker who I spoke with who gave me some breastfeeding tips and recommended a breastfeeding support group she knew of.
 I did not know such groups even existed or about IBCLCs (International Board Certified Lactation Consultants).
 I went to the group and broke down in tears as soon as they asked how I was.
 I made a one-on-one appointment after that first meeting and they diagnosed my daughter as having a tongue tie that was preventing her from transferring enough milk, which I did have plenty of.
 For some reason, the first suspect when issues arise always seems to be that the mother doesn’t have enough milk…although this is rarely the case.

 With a tongue tie revision and further support from the group, we were able to ditch the shield and slowly, over several weeks, go from supplementing to 100% breastfeeding.
 My friend even gave me some of her freezer stash of milk to limit the amount of formula I had to use.
 Yes, this is a thing women do.
 If you have extra milk or are in need of some try checking with your hospital or finding a local breastfeeding group on Facebook.